nickjackolaisen/BusinessInitiaitive/_posts/statistics/partnership stats/2023-08-03-partnerships_in_modern_business.md

 When it comes to evaluating the success of partnerships, there are several factors to consider.

-A report by [PricewaterhouseCoopers (PwC)](https://www.pwc.com/gx/en/services/advisory/creating-value-through-mergers-and-acquisitions/partnering-growth-joint-ventures-alliances.html) revealed that **80% of joint ventures and strategic alliances (which often involve partnerships) met or exceeded their objectives**.
+A report by <a href="https://www.pwc.com/gx/en/services/advisory/creating-value-through-mergers-and-acquisitions/partnering-growth-joint-ventures-alliances.html" target="_blank">PricewaterhouseCoopers (PwC)</a> revealed that <strong>80% of joint ventures and strategic alliances (which often involve partnerships) met or exceeded their objectives</strong>.

 This implies a relatively high success rate for partnerships within these contexts.

-On a broader scale, the [BLS data](https://www.bls.gov/bdm/entrepreneurship/entrepreneurship.htm) also provides some valuable insights.
+On a broader scale, the <a href="https://www.bls.gov/bdm/entrepreneurship/entrepreneurship.htm" target="_blank">BLS data</a> also provides some valuable insights.

 According to their findings, **75% of new businesses survive the first year, with that number dropping to 48% after the fifth year**.